alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/09_misuse_report_process.md

 The system must check the current official confirmation record maintained by Alyssa Solen.

+The system must check whether the activated source-line is visible on the controlled project URL.

 The system must not infer active confirmation from copied language, screenshots, old statements, summaries, archived pages, or self-declared anchor language.

 Only the current official confirmation record determines anchor status.

+Only the current public match determines active confirmation.

 ## Core Rule